msgpo/arch-guide/README.md

 # 2. Partitioning + Formatting

-> In the following X and Y are placeholders for the device and partition number.
+> In the following X and Y are placeholders.
 Replace them with your corresponding device and partition number. "sd" could also be different if you don't connect your hard drive via SCSI/SATA

 ## Partitioning